Albert0i/mariadb-vss/README.2.md

 #### II.
 The way of ORM
-Not all database functions and features of [Prisma ORM](https://www.prisma.io/docs/orm/prisma-schema/data-model/unsupported-database-features)'s supported databases have a Prisma Schema Language equivalent.
-As of this writing, VECTOR datatype is one of them.
-Let start by installing the packages:
+Not all database functions and features are supported by [Prisma ORM](https://www.prisma.io/docs/orm/prisma-schema/data-model/unsupported-database-features).
+As of this writing, VECTOR datatype does not have a Prisma Schema Language equivalent...
+Anyway, let start by installing the necessary packages:
 ```
 npm install prisma --save-dev
 npm install @prisma/client mariadb